-

 carbonated harshness that is exaggerated by VFiPP compression.

-As a general rule, the fresher the bean the less compression is required.
+As a general rule, the fresher the bean the less compression (higher flow button) is required.
 The Ramp and Fruit Bomb pressure profile can also clear some air-locking to allow more water to grinds contact area.

 ---|---|---|---|